spring-ai-community/mcp-security/README.md

   or [stateless transport](https://modelcontextprotocol.io/sdk/java/mcp-server#stateless-streamable-http-webmvc). (the link for stateless does not work out of the box, reload the page if required)
 - WebFlux-based servers are not supported.
 - Opaque tokens are not supported.
-Please use JWT.
+Use JWT.

 ## MCP Client Security

-Provide OAuth 2 support for MCP clients, with both HttpClient-based clients (from `spring-ai-starter-mcp-client`) and WebClient-based clients (from `spring-ai-starter-mcp-client-webflux`).
+Provides OAuth 2 support for MCP clients, with both HttpClient-based clients (from `spring-ai-starter-mcp-client`) and WebClient-based clients (from `spring-ai-starter-mcp-client-webflux`).
 This module supports `McpSyncClient`s only.